 April 9, 2020

-Staying home more than ever these days, I am watching a variety of videos: from opera to horror films.
-By chance, I came across Midsommar (2019), the second feature-film from…
+Staying home more than ever now, I am watching a variety of videos: from opera to horror films.
+By chance, I came across Midsommar (2019), the second feature-film from director…

 March 17, 2020